signature-opensource/CK-Configuration/Tests/ConfigurationPlugins/StrategyPlugin/ExtensibleConfiguration/README.md

 ## Implementation
 To support placeholders and configuration extension, a family:
-- Must support the "empty configured object" pattern, either by implementing the [null object pattern](https://en.wikipedia.org/wiki/Null_object_pattern) or by simply allows created configured objects to be null.
+- Must support the "empty configured object" pattern, either by implementing the [null object pattern](https://en.wikipedia.org/wiki/Null_object_pattern) or by simply allowing created configured objects to be null.
   > This is required because a placeholder must be an "invisible" factory, with no impact, no "production" at all.
 -
   In this [ExtensibleStrategyConfiguration](ExtensibleStrategyConfiguration.cs) family, a null `IStrategy` is the